SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/URD.md

 The User Requirements Document (URD) outlines the functional and non-functional requirements of the Apple TV+ streaming service.
 This document serves as a guide for stakeholders involved in the development, implementation, and maintenance of Apple TV+.

+### 1.1 Purpose

+The purpose of this document is to detail the user requirements for Apple TV+ to ensure that the final product meets the needs and expectations of its users.

+### 1.2 Intended Audience

+The intended audience for the URD includes stakeholders such as developers, designers, project managers, quality assurance teams, executives, investors, and decision-makers responsible for overseeing the project's progress and ensuring alignment with business goals.

+### 1.3 Scope

+The scope of this document covers the functional and non-functional requirements of the Apple TV+ streaming service, focusing on defining what the system should do (functional requirements) and how it should perform (non-functional requirements).

+### 1.4 Definitions, Acronyms, and Abbreviations

+Refer to the glossary section for definitions of key terms and acronyms used throughout this document.

 ## 2. Stakeholders

 ### 2.1 Description